Vishwata-R/POWER-BI/README.md

 ## Methodology

-The analysis was conducted using Power BI and python.
+The analysis was conducted using Power BI.
 The data source used for this analysis is [ provided by my  Professor ].

 ## Additional Considerations